Array in R is a list or vector with two or more dimensions. An array is like a stacked matrix, and a matrix is a two-dimensional array.

 row2 20 50

-The above code gives the output as below where the value containing 2 rows, 2 columns, and 1 is the first array ‘Arr1‘ is extracted.
+The above code gives the output below where the value containing 2 rows, 2 columns, and 1 is the first array ‘Arr1‘ is extracted.

 How to modify Array in R